Mellah of Marrakesh: History

+Creation

 Although the city of Marrakesh was founded by the Almoravids in 1060, Jews settled 40 km away and there is no recorded Jewish presence in the city until 1232.
-After the Reconquista and expulsion of Jews from the Iberian Peninsula in 1492, Jews started to arrive in great numbers to Morocco, settling mostly in cities and mixing with the local Jewish population.
+After the Reconquista and expulsion of Jews from the Iberian Peninsula in 1492, Sephardic Jews (known in Hebrew as the Megorashim, the Expellees) started to arrive in great numbers to Morocco, settling mostly in cities and mixing with the local Jewish population (known as the Toshavim).
 Many mellahs were created to protect the Jews under their dhimmi status.
 The Mellah of Marrakesh was created by decree of the Sultan Abdallah al-Ghalib of the Saadian dynasty in 1558, outside of the walls of El Badi Palace.
 During the 16th and 17th centuries, the Mellah was one of the main commercial areas of the city, and it was a walled quarter, with its gates closed at night.
+Many Christian merchants and foreign ambassadors preferred staying in the mellah during their visits and after the destruction of the monastery of the Franciscan mission in the mid-17th century, the Franciscans lived also in the mellah until the end of the 18th century.

 Decline

-The mellah became overpopulated within few years, with most estimates that more than 40,000 people living in the mellah at the peak of its population in the late 1940s, before the emigration of the community after the independence of Israel, the end of the French protectorate, and the Six-Day and Yom Kippur wars to Israel mainly, and also to France and Montreal.
+The mellah became overpopulated within a few years.
+An estimated 40,000 people lived in the mellah at the peak of its population in the late 1940s.
+The community emigrated after the independence of Israel, the end of the French protectorate, and the Six-Day and Yom Kippur wars.
+Most went to Israel, but some went to France and Montreal.
 The Jewish population of the mellah of Marrakesh today is about 200 inhabitants.